Skip to content

 Func API Time when the backend API service receives the HTTP request

-Cron Job The exact time corresponding to the Crontab expression
+Cron Job Exact time corresponding to the Crontab expression

-When using 'Cron Job' to obtain time series data at fixed intervals, you should use _DFF_TRIGGER_TIME and _DFF_TRIGGER_TIME_MS as the benchmark, do not use time.time() in the code to get the current time
+When using 'Cron Job' to fetch time series data at fixed intervals, use _DFF_TRIGGER_TIME and _DFF_TRIGGER_TIME_MS as the baseline, do not use time.time() in the code to get the current time

 _DFF_HTTP_REQUEST contains the details of the request body.